insidewhy/rxjs-websockets/readme.markdown

 // the connectionStatus stream will provides the current connection status
-// immediately to each new observer const connectionStatusSubscription = connectionStatus.subscribe(connected => {
+// immediately to each new observer const connectionStatusSubscription = connectionStatus.subscribe(numberConnected => {
-  console.log('connection status:', connected ? 'connected' : 'disconnected')
-})
+  console.log('number of connected websockets:', numberConnected) })

 const messagesSubscription = messages.subscribe(message => {